riyaagrahari/Terraform-Azure/Terraform_with_ARM/README.md

-# Disaster Recovery Solution using ARM with Terraform.
+# Disaster Recovery Solution with ARM Template in Terraform.

 Hashicorp Terraform is an Open source tool for provisioning and managing cloud infrastructure.